asciidoctor/asciimath/README.md

-# Asciimath
+# AsciiMath

-An [asciimath](http://asciimath.org) parser and MathML generator written in pure Ruby.
+An [AsciiMath](http://asciimath.org) parser and MathML generator written in pure Ruby.

 ## Installation